Wabasha III: Succession as chief

 Before succeeding his father in 1836, Chief Wabasha III was known as Tatepsin, which is translated as "Upsetting Wind" or "Bounding Wind."

 Chief Wabasha II died during a smallpox epidemic that killed many in his Kiyuksa (Keoxa) band.

 Around the time that Tatepsin became chief, the Kiyuksa band was twice as large as any other Mdewakanton band.The Kiyuksa band migrated periodically between the mouth of the upper Iowa River and Lake Pepin, and hunted on both sides of the upper Mississippi River.

 Wabasha had extensive kinship ties to "mixed-blood" traders and settlers in the area.
 In 1842, Chief Wabasha III presuaded Indian agent Amos Bruce to employ his relative, James Reed.

 Treaties

 On September 10, 1836, Tatepsin signed the fifth Treaty of Prairie du Chien with acting Indian agent Colonel Zachary Taylor.
 The treaty relinquished all Sioux claims to what is now northwest Missouri to the United States.

-Chief Wabasha signed the 1851 and 1858 treaties that ceded the southern half of what is now the state of Minnesota to the United States.
-These land sales began the removal of his band to the reservation on the Minnesota River.
+Chief Wabasha signed the Treaty of Traverse des Sioux in 1851 and the Treaty with the Sioux in 1858 that ceded the southern half of what is now the state of Minnesota to the United States.
+These land sales began the removal of his band to the Upper Sioux Indian Reservation and Lower Sioux Indian Reservation on the Minnesota River.